Linuxfabrik/lfops/roles/repo_epel/README.md

 ## Requirements

-### Mandatory

-This role does not have any mandatory requirements.

-### Optional

-This role does not have any optional requirements.
+This role does not have any requirements.

 ## Tags